rudrakanwar2004/PickFlix/README.md

 ### 6. Access the Application
 - **Local Version:** Open your browser at `http://localhost:3000` (or the URL specified by Vite).
-- **Deployed Version:** [Link to Live Version on Choreo] (if available)

-### 7. Access the Deployed Version

-The system is deployed on Choreo.
+- **Deployed Version:** The system is deployed on Choreo.
 You can access the live version :- https://64078db8-2ccd-4a07-ac83-56b1ddb7efd9.e1-us-east-azure.choreoapps.dev

 ---